hwborchers/hwborchers.github.io/RandJulia.md

 ##  1.237340218118152
 ```

-Julia provides the ability to do calculations with multi-precision numbers, based on the MPFR software program, which is also used by R's *gmp* package.
-The `agm` function accepts these `Bigfloat` numbers.
+Julia provides the ability to do calculations with multi-precision numbers, based on the MPFR software program, which is also used by R's *Rmpfr* and *gmp* packages.
+Our `agm` function accepts these `Bigfloat` numbers as it only employs arithmetical operations.

 ```r
 julia_command("b1 = BigFloat(1.0); b2 = BigFloat(2.0);")